Greg Foran

-Gregory Stephen Foran (born 22 July 1961) is a New Zealand businessman.
-He was previously CEO of the American division of Walmart, and was the chief executive officer of Air New Zealand from 2020 to 2025.
+Gregory Stephen Foran (born 22 July 1961) is a New Zealand businessman who has served as the chief executive officer of Kroger since February 2026.
+He was previously the president and CEO of the American division of Walmart, and was the chief executive officer of Air New Zealand from 2020 to 2025.

 Early life and education

 Foran was born on 22 July 1961 in New Zealand to two school teachers.
 He grew up in Hastings and Hamilton.
-There he attended Twyford School, St John's College in Hastings, St John's College in Hamilton, and Hillcrest High School, Hamilton.
+He attended Twyford School and St John's College in Hastings, St John's College in Hamilton, and Hillcrest High School in Hamilton.
 He did not attend university.

 Career

 Woolworths

-Foran started working as a shelf stacker at a supermarket in Hamilton.
-At age 20 he became a Woolworths manager, and by age 48 he was on track to become the next CEO of Woolworths Australia but missed out on the opportunity.
+Foran's first job was a shelf stacker at a supermarket in Hamilton.
+At age 20 he became a Woolworths manager, and by age 48 he almost became the CEO of Woolworths Australia but was unsuccessful.

 Walmart

-Foran began working for Walmart in 2011.
+Foran began working for the American retail company Walmart in 2011.
 He became president and chief executive of Walmart China in March 2012.
 In 2014, Foran was promoted to president and CEO of Walmart Asia and in the same year transitioned to president and CEO of Walmart U.S. During this period he lived in Fayetteville, Arkansas.
 Foran would occasionally shop in Walmart undercover in order to better understand the experiences of customers and employees.
 According to Reuters, Foran is "credited with turning around Walmart's U.S. business by focusing on improving existing stores".
 Foran raised Walmart's minimum gun-purchasing age to 21.

 Air New Zealand

 Foran became the CEO of Air New Zealand in February 2020, near the beginning of the COVID-19 pandemic.
-As the new CEO, he proposed to hold a 100-day review of the business, which included asking employees and customers how the business could improve, and personally serving beverages to customers and cleaning planes.
+As the new CEO, he proposed to hold a 100-day review of the business, which included asking employees and customers how the business could improve, and personally serving beverages to customers and cleaning aeroplanes.
 The COVID-19 pandemic prevented the completion of the review; he had instead begun leading in "crisis management mode", announcing at one point that the company was expecting a 90% reduction in revenue.
-In March 2025, Foran announced that he had resigned and will leave the company on 20 October.
+In March 2025, Foran announced that he had resigned and would leave the company on 20 October.
 On 20 October 2025, Foran was succeeded by Nikhil Ravishankar, the airline's former Chief Digital Officer.

+Kroger

+On 9 February 2026, Foran was appointed chief executive officer of the American retail company Kroger, succeeding Ron Sargent, who served as interim CEO since March 2025.